clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 It's now a well anchored habit in France : before each election, media (re)discover the rise of extrem right.
-Then afterward, charts or dataviz' flood the internet to provide the best analysis :
+Afterward, charts or dataviz' flood the internet to provide the best analysis :

 <figure>
 	<img src="/images/french_elections/maps/renaud_epstein/fn_vs_tchernobyl.jpg">